2016 Endowment and Debt Management Forum

 University of Cincinnati Main Campus

-Senior Fellow, Finance & Campus Management
+Senior Fellows, Finance and Campus Management

 SHOW FULL BIO » Bob Shea joined NACUBO as senior fellow, finance and campus management in February 2013, where he leads the Higher Education Economic Models Project and the Endowment and Debt Management Forum.
 Prior to NACUBO, he was the Vice President for Business Affairs (CFO) at the Community College of Rhode Island (CCRI), a four campus, 18,000 student, 1,200 employee, $145 million dollar public institution.
 Concurrently, Shea advised the Rhode Island commissioner of higher education on strategic and financial issues for CCRI, Rhode Island College and the University of Rhode Island.
 Bob is also a former chair of EACUBO's Program Committee.
 A retired Navy captain, Shea served for twenty five years as an aviator and financial management executive culminating his naval career with three years on the faculty at the Naval War College.
 He holds a Masters of Business Administration from the College of William and Mary and a Master of Arts in Strategic Studies from the Naval War College.